-POM 110 Introduction to Professional Office Management 3 semester credits 3/0/0 This course introduces students to the role and functions of professional office managers and administrative professionals, concentrating on technology, procedures, and best practices in the field.
+POM 110 Introduction to Professional Office Management 3/0/0 3 semester credits This course introduces students to the role and functions of professional office managers and administrative professionals, concentrating on technology, procedures, and best practices in the field.
 Some of the topics covered in this course include work environment and career advancement; information processing and communications; customer service, human resource, and accounting/financial functions; issues in managing travel, meetings, and conferences; and other topics of current interest in the field.
 Prerequisite(s): None.
 This course is offered on the Mildred Elley, Albany, NY main campus located at 855 Central Avenue, Albany, NY

-POM 114 Professional Office Management Seminar

-This course concentrates on best practices for professional office managers and administrative professionals in paper and electronic records management; filing and organization systems; record retention, disposition, and security policies; processing of electronic mail, facsimile communications, USPS, and courier mail; effective telephone communications; further issues in internal and external customer service; ethics in business; and other topics as appropriate.
+POM 114 Professional Office Management Seminar 3 semester credits 2/1/0This course concentrates on best practices for professional office managers and administrative professionals in paper and electronic records management; filing and organization systems; record retention, disposition, and security policies; processing of electronic mail, facsimile communications, USPS, and courier mail; effective telephone communications; further issues in internal and external customer service; ethics in business; and other topics as appropriate.
 An emphasis is placed on cultivating transferable skills and learning best practices that are applicable to any professional office setting (medical, legal, business, non-profit, home office, and others).
 Prerequisite(s): POM 110, Introduction to Professional Office Management.